ASP.NET Core Tutorials

 - Unified Ecosystem: With the introduction of .NET 5 and later versions, Microsoft unified the .NET ecosystem, merging .NET Core and .NET Framework into a single platform.
 This simplified the landscape and made it easier for developers to choose the appropriate tools and libraries for their projects.

 Microsoft continued encouraging developers to migrate from .NET Framework to .NET Core and the subsequent .NET 5+ versions to take advantage of the benefits mentioned above.

 Open-Source Framework: .NET Core is an open-source framework maintained by Microsoft and available on GitHub under MIT and Apache 2 Licenses.
 You can view, download, or contribute to the source code using the following GitHub repositories:

 .NET Core SDK: https://github.com/dotnet/sdk

 Language Compiler Platform Roslyn: https://github.com/dotnet/roslyn

 Cross-Platform: .NET Core runs on Windows, Linux, and macOS operating systems.
-There is different runtime for each operating system that executes the code and generates the same output.
+There is a different runtime for each operating system that executes the code and generates the same output.

-Consistent across Architecture: Execute the code with the same behavior in different instruction set architectures, including x64, x86, and ARM.
+Consistent Across Architecture: Execute the code with the same behavior in different instruction set architectures, including x64, x86, and ARM.

 Support Multiple Languages: You can use C#, F#, and Visual Basic programming to develop .NET Core applications.
 You can use your favorite IDE, including Visual Studio 2017/2019, Visual Studio Code, Sublime Text, Vim, etc…